 George Borrow Trust Essay Competition

 The George Borrow Trust holds an essay competition every other year on the work of George Borrow (1803-1881).
-The next competitions will be held in 2017 and 2018.
+The next competitions will be held in 2018.
 The competition is international and is open to members and non-members of the George Borrow Society.
 Officers of the George Borrow Trust and their families are excluded, as are the families of the appointed judges.

 2017 - 2018

-Competition essays may be submitted to arrive by 1st March 2017 or 2018, and should be sent to the Chairman of the Trust, Dr Ann Soutter, St Mary's Cottage, 61 Thame Road, Warborough, Wallingford, Oxfordshire OX10 7EA, UK.
+Competition essays may be submitted to arrive by 1st March 2018, and should be sent to the Chairman of the Trust, Dr Ann Soutter, St Mary's Cottage, 61 Thame Road, Warborough, Wallingford, Oxfordshire OX10 7EA, UK.

 The essay, which should be written in English, should relate to Borrow's work and have a title of the entrant's choosing.
 The essay should be at least 5,000 words long.
 It should be the original work of the named entrant and previously unpublished in print or any other medium.
 Three typed copies should be supplied on A4 paper printed on one side only, double-spaced (or 1.5), in font size no smaller than 12-point, and presented in a simple binder.
 The title, which may be abbreviated, should be printed as a footer on each page.
 Owing to the costs of printing, no e-mailed entries can be accepted.